The average salary for a Human Resources (HR) Professional is $56,997.

 A human resources professional may play a wide variety of roles within an organization.
 Those in this position typically work in office environments and maintain traditional office hours, Monday through Friday.
 The formal educational requirements will vary depending on the company, but many require a Bachelor’s degree in Business Administration or Human Resources.
-It is typically required that this person maintains knowledge of labor laws and industrial relations, and several employers will provide ongoing training and education for their employees.
+It is typically required that this person maintains knowledge of labor laws and industrial relations, and several employers will pro…Read more

 Human Resources (HR) Professional Tasks

-Maintain and process records and documentation.
+- Maintain and process records and documentation.

-Monitor payroll and compensation policies and procedures.
+- Monitor payroll and compensation policies and procedures.

-Organize and facilitate employee development opportunities.
+- Organize and facilitate employee development opportunities.

-Assist with recruitment efforts, develop new hire information and orientation documents.
+- Assist with recruitment efforts, develop new hire information and orientation documents.

-Manage and perform administrative work related to human resources policies and procedures.
+- Manage and perform administrative work related to human resources policies and procedures.

 Skills in Employee Relations, Benefits Administration and Recruiting are correlated to pay that is above average.
 Skills that pay less than market rate include Benefits & Compensation and Human Resources (HR).